 The Wildlife SOS Transit Facility was established in 1999 in collaboration with the Haryana Forest Department, Government of Haryana, with the primary objective of assisting the state forest department with rescue, medical treatment and release of injured, orphaned wild animals referred to Wildlife SOS by the forest department.
-Spiraling land development and change in land use in the Gurugram region has brought about habitat fragmentation, depletion and availability for resilient wildlife of the area thus causing a steep increase in man- wildlife conflict.
+Spiralling land development and change in land use in the Gurugram region has brought about habitat fragmentation, depletion and availability of resilient wildlife in the area, thus causing a steep increase in human-wildlife conflict.

-The Wildlife Transit Facility in Haryana acts as a conservation education point to create awareness about urban wildlife in Gurugram and the surrounding areas to prevent people to kill the local wildlife like snakes, leopards and other animals they perceive as dangerous.
+The Wildlife SOS Transit Facility in Haryana acts as a conservation education point to create awareness about urban wildlife in Gurugram and the surrounding areas to prevent people from killing local wildlife like snakes, leopards and other animals they perceive as dangerous.

 |Wildlife Rescue Centre & Transit Facility, Vill.
 Gopalpur, Gurugram, Haryana 122001|